Last updated: 5/3/2019

 Another common issue is improper attic ventilation.
 When you’re not walking into your attic as often as you walk into your kitchen, it can be easy to miss the fact that your attic doesn’t have the best airflow.

-Though, once you know the where the problem lies, you can start using appropriate solutions for your attic, such as Multi-Layer Insulation or a Solar Fan.
+Though, once you know where the problem lies, you can start using appropriate solutions for your attic, such as Multi-Layer Insulation or a Solar Fan.

-Building Envelope Best Practices for Fenestrations
+Building Envelope Best Practices for Other Openings (Fenestrations)

 The term “fenestration” simply refers to the openings in your envelope like doors, windows, skylights, and chimneys.

-Fenestrations cause many of the common problems that people are familiar with.
+These openings cause many of the common problems that people are familiar with.
 Leaks from faulty windows/doors often accumulate over time and result in unneeded energy loss.
 Namely, drafts and cold spots are both results of the “air leaking” from fenestrations.
 These issues can persist year-round.

-Though fenestration problems are many, a do-it-yourself approach can often be used to improve your envelope.
+Though these problems are many, a do-it-yourself approach can often be used to improve your envelope.
 For instance, homeowners can use caulking and weatherstripping to reduce many smaller issues.
 Both can eliminate the numerous small gaps you may have around your windows and doors.

 Building Envelope Best Practices for Walls